Akashp132/Brainwave_Matrix_Intern/Task 2/README.md

                 <li><strong>Subjectivity and Polarity:</strong> Sujectivity is a metric to decide the amount of personal opinion and factual information in a text, ranging from 0 to +1, where 0 is highly objective and +1 is highly subjective.Polarity is the level of positivity or negativity in a text, ranging from -1 to +1, where -1 is negative and +1 is positive</li>
             </ul>
              <h4>4.
 Building Word Cloud</h4>
             <p>Creating a word cloud is to visualize the content of a large collection of textual information and their subject domains within seconds, without reading all of them.
-Create word cloud separately for positive, neagtive and neutral polarityMost frequent words will shown big in size and least will be shown small in size. </p>
+Create word cloud separately for positive, neagtive and neutral polarity.Most frequent words will shown big in size and least will be shown small in size. </p>
                 <h4>5.
 Visualisation</h4>
             <p>Plot barplot and scatter plot.Scatter plot shows the relationship between polarity and sujectivity of the data.Depicted sentiment distribution using bar plot with Analysis score in x-axis and the count of analysis score in y-axis.Bar plot has been created separately based on the sentiment distribution of Like count,Reply count,View count,Retweet count</p>
 <br>